“It’s All Immaterial”—A Short Story

-The air cools and he breaths in deep, embracing this one little happiness.
-He’s always loved the smell of new-car AC and the way the air, it’s crisp dryness tickles down his throat, warming as it makes it’s way into his lungs.
+The air cools and he breaths it in, embracing this one little happiness.
+He’s always loved the smell of new-car A/C and the way the air, it’s crisp dryness tickles down his throat, warming as it makes it’s way into his lungs.

 Focus on the good things, the things that make him happy.
 That’s what he’s going to do.